BrianRuizy/cams/README.md

 <h1 align="center">
     <img alt="CAMS_logo" title="CAMS" src="https://github.com/BrianRuizy/cams/blob/master/camslogo.png" width="180"> </br>
     E-TRaC
 </h1>

-## About
-Repository for version Demo of E-TRaC...
+Repository for version Demo of E-TRaC.
+The objective is for *this* repository to act as a platform template for future application and reference.

+## Installation